Hacking Big Data and Open Data in San Diego #Hack4SD

 Introducing Mentors

-(each mentor will introduce themselves – 2 mins, and pick up their preferred proposals and teams)
+(Mentor will introduce themselves – 2 mins, and pick up their preferred proposals and teams)

 02:30 – 04:00 pm